lodestone/autocomplete-folder/README.md

 ## Installation

-You can install autocomplete-paths using the Preferences pane.
+You can install autocomplete-folders using the Preferences pane.